MicrosoftDocs/WSL/WSL/user-support.md

 sudo apt update && sudo apt upgrade
 ```

 Windows does not automatically update or upgrade your Linux distribution(s).
-This is a task that the most Linux users prefer to control themselves.
+This is a task that most Linux users prefer to control themselves.

 ## Reset your Linux password